oktadev/okta-blog/_source/_posts/2022-08-31-state-of-java-project-loom.md

 ## What does this mean to regular Java developers?

-When these features are production ready, it should not affect generalist Java developers much, as these developers may be using libraries for concurrency use cases.
+When these features are production ready, it should not affect regular Java developers much, as these developers may be using libraries for concurrency use cases.
 But it can be a big deal in those rare scenarios where you are doing a lot of multi-threading without using libraries.
 Virtual threads could be a no-brainer replacement for all use cases where you use thread pools today.
 This will increase performance and scalability in most cases based on the benchmarks out there.
 Structured concurrency can help simplify the multi-threading or parallel processing use cases and make them less fragile and more maintainable.

 ## What does this mean to Java library developers?